azanebrain/zanesquad/README.md

 Initial seeds for development can be found in the DBeaver project export in `./data/General/Scripts/Squad\ Seeds.sql`

+## Migrations and Seeds

+When setting up a new databse you will need to run migrations and seeds.

+Tun the SQL scripts found in the Migrations folder in the following order:

+* Migrations/Initial
+* Seeds/companies

 # Hosted DB

 The hosted DB runs in Siteground.